jeprinz/onlyjs/README.md

 # only.js: Write everything in javascript
-only.js allows HTML and CSS to be generated from a JSON representation, which allows easily readable and concise code.
+only.js allows HTML and CSS to be written inline in Javascript code using JSON representation.

-only.js provides an alternate approach to writing webpages that lets you use the power of javascript inside HTML.
-This README explains how it works and what it is good for.

 ###HTML
 For example, this HTML: